 - Choose ecologically and ethically labelled produce.

 - Serve tap water instead of bottled water and obtain the Kranmärkt event label.
-Healthy and sustainable, without transport and waste.
+No transports nor waste accumulated.

 - Communicate what you are serving and the origin of food and drink.
 Remember that information about allergies and ingredients simplify food choices for many people.

-- Make it possible for people with difficulties hearing, seeing, or moving, intolerance toward certain substances, difficulty interpreting, processing and conveying information to participate at your meeting.
+- Make it possible for people with disabilities of varying kinds to participate in your meeting.

 - Communicate accessibility already in the invitation.

 - Promote gender equality actively in programmes and aim for panels with mixed-gender panels.